isomerpages/gb-assist/pages/solutionrepo/solution594.md

 ---
-title: COVID-19 Support M1 Thermal Facial Recognition Solution with mask detection
+title: COVID-19 Support M1 - Microsoft 365 - Package (Business Standard)
 permalink: /productivity-solutions-grant/solutionrepo/solution594
 ---

 #### Description

-M1 Thermal Sensor and Facial Recognition Solution is a solution combining temperature taking, facial recognition and door access integration  to automate the employees' access into the premise.
-The employee's attendance and temperature is captured into the system, and alert is triggered when high temperature is detected.
-The solution also works with mask on, and can alert if the employee being screened is not wearing a mask.
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Teams as the main communication.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/M1-Temp_Screening_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/M1-Office365_Annex_3_CR_wef_21_April_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria